Load line (watercraft): Reform and standardisation

-In the 1860s, after increased loss of ships due to overloading, a British MP, Samuel Plimsoll, took up the load line cause against strong opposition.
-A Royal Commission on unseaworthy ships was established in 1872, and in 1876 the United Kingdom Merchant Shipping Act made the load line mark compulsory, although the positioning of the mark was not fixed by law until 1894.
+The 1876 Act described the load line for the first time in law.

+The more controversial vertical positioning of the mark was fixed by law in 1894, amending the previous law.

+Lloyd's Register were continuing to improve their own freeboard calculations, and by 1882 had settled on Freeboard Tables that took more hull form factors into account.
+These were formally adopted by the Board of Trade in 1894 and referenced by the Act to determine the position of the load line disc.

+Wider adoption

 In 1906, laws were passed requiring foreign ships visiting British ports to be marked with a load line.
 It was not until 1930 (the 1930 Load Line Convention) that there was international agreement for universal application of load line regulations.

 In 1966 the International Convention on Load Lines was concluded in London which re-examined and amended the 1930 rules.
 The 1966 convention has since seen amendments in 1971, 1975, 1979, 1983, 1995 and 2003, none of which has entered into force.

 Standard load line marks

 The original "Plimsoll mark" was a circle with a horizontal line through it to show the maximum draft of a ship.
 Additional marks have been added over the years, allowing for different water densities and expected sea conditions.